Hmrinal/Data-Analysis-in-R/README.md

 ## 🔨 Basic Working

-We took two datasets, i.e, House Price and Movie Collection and on these datasets we applied techniques such as LDA, Logistic Regression, Support Vector Machine and Decision Tree.
+We took two datasets, i.e, `House Price and Movie Collection` and on these datasets we applied techniques such as `LDA, Logistic Regression, Support Vector Machine and Decision Tree`.

 1. In House Price Analysis, we have to classify the model such that it presents a view, whether the house listed will be sold in next 3 months or not.
 For this we employed Linear Discriminant Analysis and Logistic Regression, after which the MSE for both is calculated to examine the best model.